18 Oct What is parental alienation and why should I care?

-It is basically estrangement, only it's done purposefully and without warrant to a helpless child to separate him or her from other family members whom the child loves and who love the child, and/or society in general.
+It is basically estrangement, but it’s done purposefully and without warrant to a helpless child to separate him/her from other family members whom the child loves and who love the child, and/or society in general.
 The reason why a parent would do this to their own child?
-The answer is to control the child's mind and thus the child's body and actions.
+The answer is to control the child’s mind and thus the child’s body and actions.
 Estrangement can happen very quickly when a child is separated from a loved/loving parent depending on the age of the child and the capability of the child.
 That kind of loss is sometimes unbearable to a child (and adults too).
 Their minds can take over their bodies and do what needs to be done, in order to protect a child (or adult) from that kind of loss AND to protect the child from the one causing them this kind of harm.